daolanfler/zero2prod/README.md

 price to pay:
 both the client and the server need to keep an open connection while spinning idle, waiting for the other task to complete.

+### Save Response
+Why does `HttpResponse` need to be generic over the body type in the first place?
+Can't it just use `Vec<u8>` or similar bytes container?
+HTTP/1.1 supports another mechanism to transfer data - `Trasfer-Encoding: chunked`, also known as **HTTP streaming**.